cube3power/atsd/rule-engine/functions-lookup.md

 ```
 Returns entity tags as a map for entity `e`.

+If the entity is not found, an empty map is returned.

 ### `collection`

 ```javascript
   collection(string s) [string]
 ```

-Retrieves an array of strings for the specified named collection `s`.
+Retrieves a list of strings for the specified named collection `s`.

-If the collection is not found, an empty array is returned.
+If the collection is not found, an empty list is returned.

 ### `lookup`